Purling/Penpal-App/Report.md

 **Design Patterns**

 - DAO pattern: Our team uses the DAO pattern to retrieve, store and update data stored in the Firebase database.
+This includes the User and Conversation objects.
+Most access to the database which needed to retrieve a User or Conversation was done through the DAO.

 - Singleton: Many classes such as the DAO classes implemented the singleton pattern.
 In the case of Firebase access, this was to prevent unnecessary connections to the database which would just impact memory.

-- Observer:

 - Factory:

 **Grammar**